St Giles' Cathedral: Collegiate church

 During Gavin Douglas' provostship, St Giles' was central to Scotland's response to national disaster of the Battle of Flodden in 1513.
 As Edinburgh's men were ordered by the town council to defend the city, its women were ordered to gather in St Giles' to pray for James IV and his army.
 Requiem Mass for the King and the memorial mass for the dead of the battle were held in St Giles' and Walter Chepman endowed a chapel of the Crucifixion in the lower part of the kirkyard in the King's memory.

 In the summer of 1544 during the war known as the Rough Wooing, after an English army had burnt Edinburgh, Regent Arran maintained a garrison of gunners in the tower of the church.
+New stalls for the choir were made by Robert Fendour and Andrew Mansioun between 1552 and 1554.

 The earliest record of Reformed sentiment at St Giles' is in 1535, when Andrew Johnston, one of the chaplains, was forced to leave Scotland on the grounds of heresy.
-In October 1555, the town council ceremonially burned English language books, likely Reformers’ texts, outside St Giles'.
+In October 1555, the town council ceremonially burned English language books, likely Reformers' texts, outside St Giles'.
 The theft from the church of images of the Virgin, St Francis, and the Trinity in 1556 may have been agitation by reformers.
 In July 1557, the church's statue of its patron, Saint Giles, was stolen and, according to John Knox, drowned in the Nor Loch then burned.
 For use in that year's Saint Giles' Day procession, the statue was replaced by one borrowed from Edinburgh's Franciscans; though this was also damaged when Protestants disrupted the event.